How are students identified for GT?

-Julie Young is our GT specialist for 1st and 2nd grades.
-Often, students this young are not yet formally identified, but require additional academic challenges.
+*Often, students this young are not yet formally identified, but require additional academic challenges.
 The zone of proximal development varies widely in these grades as students are mastering foundational skills.
-Julie pulls challenge groups for both literacy and math to support the 1st and 2nd grade teams and ensure that students needing an additional academic challenge receive that opportunity.
+A GT teacher pulls challenge groups for both literacy and math to support the 1st and 2nd grade teams and ensure that students needing an additional academic challenge receive that opportunity, regardless of formal identification.

 What if I have more questions?